yetanotherco/aligned-layer/docs/2_architecture/components/1_batcher.md

 priority_queue = [(proof_a, 87), (proof_b, 90), (proof_c, 99)]
 ```

-The algorithm will try to build a new batch by iterating on each proof, starting with the one with the smallest **max fee** in the queue.
+The algorithm attempts to build new batch by iterating on each proof, starting with the one with the smallest **max fee** in the queue.
 On each iteration, the **batch size** and **fee per proof** will be recalculated and both conditions reevaluated.
-When both conditions are met, all proofs contained in the queue will be used to build the new batch.
+When both conditions are met, all proofs remaining in the queue will be used to build the new batch.
 The remaining proofs, stored in the **resulting priority queue**, will be candidates to the next batch finalization algorithm execution.

-There is an edge case for this algorithm: If the fee per proof is too high even for the first entry, the algorithm will iterate over every entry until the **priority queue** empties.
+There is an edge case for this algorithm: If the fee per proof is too high even for the last proof, the algorithm will iterate over each proof until the **priority queue** is empty.
 If this happens, the finalization of the batch is suspended and all the process will start again when a new block is received.

 Let's see a very simple example:

-The algorithm starts with the following elements:
+The algorithm starts with the following state:

 ```
 priority_queue = [(E, 74), (D, 75), (C, 90), (B, 95), (A, 100)]